anoma/engine/README.md

 ## Development Status

-This implementation provides a solid foundation for the actor model with mailbox-as-actors separation.
+This implementation provides a robust foundation for the actor model with mailbox-as-actors separation and **compile-time validated DSL**.
 Key features implemented:

+**DSL and Compile-time Validation**
+- **Compile-time function generation** for all message handlers
+- **Type-safe message interfaces** with validation
+- **Clean, quote-free syntax** for better IDE support
+- **Automatic spec registration** with validation
+- **Error detection at compile-time** rather than runtime

 **Core Architecture**
 - OTP supervision tree
 - GenStage-based message flow
 - System registry and services

-**DSL and Specifications**
-- Compile-time engine specification generation
-- Interface, configuration, and environment definitions
-- Automatic spec registration

 **Mailbox-as-Actors**
 - First-class mailbox engines